-Overall safety of NNSA sites and activities is ensured through site stewardship of nuclear and non-nuclear safety and environment, safety, and health (ES&H).
-The Administrator delegated most of the line management accountability for ES&H to the field and program offices, but retains responsibility.
+Overall safety of NNSA's sites and activities is ensured through site stewardship of nuclear and non-nuclear safety, and environment, safety, and health (ES&H) functions.
+The Administrator has delegated most of the line management accountability for ES&H to the field and program offices, but retains responsibility.
 In the case of nuclear safety, the Administrator retains the line management responsibility for establishing policy and requirements at the HQ level, but delegates the responsibility for implementing standards to the field and programmatic level.
-Safety is everyone's responsibility.

-Each organization within NNSA specifically addressed in this SD is responsible for establishing and documenting how the specific functions and authorities assigned in this SD are properly implemented.
+Each organization within NNSA is specifically addressed in this SD and is responsible for establishing and documenting how the specific functions and authorities assigned in this SD are implemented.
 Each field office must prepare and maintain a signed FRA document to further define and assign its safety management functions as necessary.